patriciamariebarrier/patriciamariebarrier.github.io/_includes/5demo-post.md

-Here is a sample of some work from DSBA 6201, Business Intelligence and Analytics, at UNCC.
+Below are sample images of work from DSBA 6201, Business Intelligence and Analytics, at UNCC.
-Most assignments were required to be completed by-hand initially (for conceptual understanding) then solved using R coding.
+Most assignments were completed by-hand initially (for conceptual understanding) then solved using R coding.

 Topics Include: